 WELCOME to the WITP est. 1992

-Feedback from the first crop of attendees is an AWESOME, fast but challenging course with stellar views.
+Feedback from the attendees to date is that is an AWESOME, fast but challenging course with stellar views.
 It will push LONG DISTANCE Stalwarts but at the same time is accommodating enough for NEWBIES.

 Be sure to check out the WITP FACEBOOK page for some VERY AWESOME photos of past events by our SUPERDUPER Resident Photographer Dave Graham.

 Nick Jordan founded the first WALK IN THE PARK in 1992 with a race philosophy of putting on a well organized, low-cost & low-key event.
 There have been a few changes made over the years but the core values of the WITP remain unchanged.